N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Experimental Details

 \subsection{Hyperparameters of Baselines}

-We compare our method against nine popular value-based baselines, including VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix}, QTRAN~\cite{son2019qtran}, Qatten~\cite{yang2020qatten}, QPLEX~\cite{wang2020qplex}, Weighted QMIX (mainly OW-QMIX)~\cite{rashid2020weighted}, CDS\footnote{The code of CDS is from \url{https://github.com/lich14/CDS}.}~\cite{li2021celebrating}, DVD~\cite{li2022deconfounded}, and SHAQ\footnote{The code of SHAQ is from \url{https://github.com/hsvgbkhgbv/shapley-q-learning}.}~\cite{wang2021shaq}, whereas the implementation of baselines is based on PyMARL\footnote{The source code of implementations is from \url{https://github.com/oxwhirl/wqmix}.}.
+We compare our method against nine popular value-based baselines, including VDN~\cite{sunehag2017value}, QMIX~\cite{rashid2018qmix}, QTRAN~\cite{son2019qtran}, Qatten~\cite{yang2020qatten}, QPLEX~\cite{wang2020qplex}, Weighted QMIX (mainly OW-QMIX, and we rename it WQMIX in our experiments)~\cite{rashid2020weighted}, CDS\footnote{The code of CDS is from \url{https://github.com/lich14/CDS}.}~\cite{li2021celebrating}, DVD~\cite{li2022deconfounded}, and SHAQ\footnote{The code of SHAQ is from \url{https://github.com/hsvgbkhgbv/shapley-q-learning}.}~\cite{wang2021shaq}, whereas the implementation of baselines is based on PyMARL\footnote{The source code of implementations is from \url{https://github.com/oxwhirl/wqmix}.}.
 All hyperparameters follow the code provided by the authors, and are maintained at a learning rate of 0.0005 by the RMSprop optimizer.
 Note that the learning rate of SHAQ is fine-tuned to each different scenario, which is unfair to the other baselines, hence the hyperparameters are set identically to others.